Eyeblink conditioning: Synaptic mechanisms underlying EBC

-The parallel fiber – Purkinje cell synapse
+Parallel fiber – Purkinje cell synapse

 Long term depression (LTD) at the PF-PC synapse is hypothesized to have significant functional consequences for learning the behavioral CR in EBC (Ito, 1984).
 For example, as a result of training, INP cells discharge prior to CR execution and fire in a pattern of increased frequency of response that predicts the temporal form of the behavioral CR (McCormick & Thompson, 1984).
 This pattern of activity clearly indicates that the INP is capable a generating a conditioned response.
 Purkinje cells of the cerebellar cortex tonically inhibit deep nuclear cells.
 Therefore, an LTD-mediated decrease in PC activity at the appropriate time during a CS-US interval could release the INP from tonic inhibition and allow for execution of a CR.
 An increase in PC activity could have the opposite effect, prohibiting or limiting CR execution.
 It has been hypothesized that CRs are generated by the INP as a result of release from PC inhibition (i.e. Perrett et al., 1993).